 Tabletop Bow and Arrow Craft

-The Summer Olympic games are around the corner, so it's the perfect time to stir up some friendly competition.
+The Olympic games are right around the corner, so it's the perfect time to stir up some friendly competition.
 This tabletop bow and arrow craft helps introduce your child to basic principles of physics while honing his hand-eye coordination.
-Get crafty, shoot and score for hours of fun with your tiny gold medalist.
+Get crafty, shoot and score for hours of fun with your little gold medalist.

 What You Need: